gifale95/BERG/docs/models/model_cards/fmri-cneuromod_algo2025-vibe.rst

      - Description
    * - num_timepoints
      - Number of predicted TRs.
-   * - num_rois
+   * - num_parcels
-     - Number of regions (up to 1000 Schaefer parcels, or selected subset).
+     - Number of parcels (up to 1000 Schaefer parcels, or selected subset).

 Parameters
 ---------